Derrick Harrison: Background

 Derrick Harrison was born in Wakefield, West Riding of Yorkshire, England, he worked at Leake and Carney, Holmfield Lane, Wakefield, and he died aged-38 in Wakefield, West Riding of Yorkshire, England.

 Playing career

 County Cup Final appearances

 Derrick Harrison played at in Wakefield Trinity's 23–5 victory over Hunslet in the 1956–57 Yorkshire Cup Final during the 1956–57 season at Headingley, Leeds on Saturday 20 October 1956.

 Notable tour matches

 Derrick Harrison played at in Wakefield Trinity’s 17-12 victory over Australia in the 1956–57 Kangaroo tour of Great Britain and France match at Belle Vue, Wakefield on Monday 10 December 1956.

-Genealogical information

-Derrick Harrison's marriage to Mary (née Hopwood) was registered during third ¼ 1952 in Wakefield district.
-They had children; Denise Harrison (birth registered during fourth ¼ in Wakefield district), and Peter Harrison (birth registered during second ¼ in Wakefield district).